CLT for biorthogonal ensembles and related combinatorial identities: Examples

 \subsection{Orthogonal Polynomial Ensembles}

-Let $(\mu_N)$ be a sequence of Borel measures on $\R$ satisfying the condition (\ref{reference}) for all $N\in\N$.
-We consider the determinantal process $\Xi_N$ with correlation kernel of the form (\ref{kernel}) where $P_k^N$ are the OPs with respect to $\mu_N$.
-There are two main classes of models, either $\mu_N$ is a sequence of probability measures with a given support (e.g.~the Jacobi ensembles), or the exponential weights $\mu_N/dx = e^{-NV(x)}$ which corresponds to the Hermitian ensembles (\ref{HM}).
-We will focus on the second class which is a natural generalization of the GUE with a surprisingly rich behavior.
-However, non-varying measures with compact support have a similar behavior and fit in the context of the discussion below.
-Orthogonal polynomials satisfy a three term recurrence relation,
+Let $(\mu_N)_{N\in\N}$ be a sequence of Borel measures on $\R$ satisfying the condition (\ref{reference}) for all $N\in\N$ and consider the determinantal process $\Xi_N$ with correlation kernel of the form (\ref{kernel}) where $P_k^N$ are the OPs with respect to $\mu_N$.
+One can either consider discrete measures, e.g.~coming from applications to random tilings of planar domains, or absolutely continuous measures coming from unitary invariant random matrices.
+We will focus on the second class and, in particular, on the exponential weights $\mu_N/dx = e^{-NV(x)}$, see (\ref{HM}), which are natural generalization of the GUE ($V(x)=2x^2$).
+One can also consider non-varying measures with a compact support, e.g.~the Jacobi ensembles, whose behavior is similar and also fits in the context of the discussion below.
+In any case, the orthogonal polynomials satisfy a three term recurrence relation:

 which is of the type (\ref{recurrence}) where